sscovil/risk-game/game-rules.md

 ## Playing

-On your turn, try to capture territories by defeating your opponents’ armies.
+On your turn, try to capture territories by defeating your opponents' armies.
 But be careful: Winning battles will depend on careful planning, quick decisions, and bold moves.
-You’ll have to place your forces wisely, attack at just the right time and fortify your defenses against all enemies.
+You'll have to place your forces wisely, attack at just the right time and fortify your defenses against all enemies.

 **Each of your turns consists of three steps, in this order:**